bigscience-workshop/biomedical/UPLOADING.md

 # Uploading a dataloader script to the Hub

+**At this point, there should be no further changes to your dataloader script after the PR was accepted**.

 ### 1. Make an account on the Hub

 Please do the following before getting started: